 Comparison between 3D viewport concept images and final production Rendering.

 We were also working from a very well developed 3D model that had been worked-up through creating the initial still renders, so it was easier to take this approach knowing we could easily drop a camera into a scene and start exploring.

 With regards to composition, this is always a bit of a client/artist balancing act.
 The client tends to want to see everything in one shot and the artist always wants to find the most creative angles.
 In this case, we just picked our battles and fought hard for shots we really believed in and remained open to improving shots if we thought something wasn’t working despite initially feeling it was the best angle.

-Using 3D People to create believable story:
+Using 3D People for Videos – Creating a believable story:

 The 3D People selection was critical to creating a story and a sense of relatability to the spaces we were visualizing.

 It was very fortunate that Renderpeople decided to expand their library of 3D Scanned seniors not long before we started this project, as they were quite critical to satisfying our clients’ requirement for activation in certain spaces throughout the development.